Table of Contents

 10 Best PFD for Stand Up Paddle Boarding

-In this post we will talk about the best personal flotation device (PFD) for stand up paddle boarding (SUP).
+In this post we will talk about the best PFD for stand up paddle boarding (SUP).
 Once you get the chance to try stand up paddle boarding, there’s nothing more exciting than to do it again and again!
 That feeling of getting out on the water and navigating your board by yourself is quite exhilarating.

 Despite SUP being a fun sport, it still requires the right gear to keep you safe.
 Before you get out on the water, you’ll need a personal flotation device, or PFD for short.